GDelevoye/SMSN/README.md

 # Hardware requirements and calculation time

-- Count about 15.2Mb par hole must be free on the hard drive in both the tmp_dir and the directory where the .csv output must be produced
-- SSD is adviced, since lots of things happen on the hard drive
+- SSD is adviced
-- On a ryzen 5 2600 + HDD 7200tr/mn, 1 CPU handles a hole in about ~5 to 10s on average depending on the parameters and input files
+- 1 recent CPU handles a hole in about ~5 to 10s on average (order of magnitude)
 - The size of the files generated varies a lot, but can easily reach several GB per run.
-Make sure you have the free space
 - min 2GB RAM per processor allocated to the job and 0.13Mb per hole -- Each of these two conditions must be met, but don't need to be added

 **WARNING: When SMSN crashes because there's not enough RAM on Linux, don't expect to have an informative log.
 It will just crash**

-# /!\ IMPORTANT /!\ Known problems
+# Known problems

 SMSN is a prototype and still has some issues.